bullhorn/rest-api-docs/source/includes/_datahub.md

     </tbody>
 </table>

-### EdsEntityTypeSchemaVersion
+## EdsEntityTypeSchemaVersion
 Represents the structure of data for an Entity Type.
+This entity's name is represented as `entityTypeSchemaVersion` when making Data Hub API requests.

 <table>
     <colgroup>